+Table 4.

-Table 4 Average prices of flats in selected cities in Poland in November 2007 (in PLN per sq.m.)
+Average prices of flats in selected cities in Poland in first quarter 2009 (in PLN per sq.m.)
+(Source: studies based on press and real estate market reports)

+Table 5.

-Table 5 Prices for office space rental in the first half of 2007 (in PLN per sq.m.)
+Prices for office space rental in the first half of 2008 (in EUR per sq.m.)
+(Source: studies based on press and real estate market reports)